viniciusfinger/harvard-cs50ai-six-degrees-problem/README.md

-# Degrees - CS50's Introduction to Artificial Intelligence with Python
+# Hollywood Six Degrees - CS50's IA Project 1 🍿📽️
-Degrees

 -------

 Write a program that determines how many “degrees of separation” apart two actors are.